zenseact/zmbt-framework/docs/dsl-reference/expressions.md

         </td>
         <td>Bind type-specific operator handler to parameter function
         <pre>Expression Overload(f, op) instructs f to use operator op on
-invocation instead of the default GenericSignalOperator.
+invocation instead of the default generic.

 Operator parameter singleton can be referenced with string key or constructed in place using type<T> tag.</pre>